guardian/service-catalogue/README.md

 ## Purpose

-The Guardian has hundreds of EC2, lambda, and other services in AWS, each built from one of thousands of GitHub repositories, by one of many P&E teams.
+The Guardian has hundreds of EC2 instances, Lambda functions, and other resources in AWS, each built from one of thousands of GitHub repositories, by one of many P&E teams.

 Some of the questions Service Catalogue aims to answer include: